|This North Dakota Practice Test|

 It is difficult to pass the knowledge test unless you have studied the manual.

 This practice test is a learning tool.
 It should be used together with the Driver’s License Manual, not instead of it.

 A common mistake is to try to memorize all questions and answers.
 It is proven to be a poor strategy.
 You’ll never know which questions and answers you will get on your test and wordings may differ.

 To pass the test and become a safe driver, your best strategy is to simply learn the important rules of the road and common ND traffic laws.

 Get some more study tips from Joni stark .

 Who Must Take North Dakota Knowledge Test?

-When you apply for your first original North Dakota driver license, you must pass a written knowledge test.
+If you apply for your first original North Dakota driver license and never been licensed before, you must always pass a vision screening and the written knowledge test.

 If your out-of-state license is or in the process of being revoked, suspended, or canceled, you cannot transfer to a North Dakota license.

 If you are at least 14 years old, you can apply for an instruction Class D permit.